 This class will look at the conservation of heritage assets from the viewpoint of the practitioner.
 Students will gain a basic understanding of London’s architectural history across the 18th – 20th Centuries, as well as an insight into the work of the amenity societies, heritage public bodies and charitable organisations that exist to conserve the best buildings from this period.
 The class will be taught through a combination of lectures from the Instructor, guest speakers (all experienced practitioners in their field) and site visits.
-Study days outside of London to the historic town of Rye in Kent are also arranged.
+Study days outside of London to the seaside towns of Folkestone, Hastings, and Margate are also arranged.

 Students will learn how to approach the analysis and description of historic assets and how to assess their significance, considering different approaches to new buildings in historic contexts.Students will also gain an insight into the technical implications that new uses in historic buildings can have on their integrity and significance.There will also be the opportunity to visit some recent and current conservation-led public regeneration schemes in London.

 The Practical Solution - ARTH-GA-9007-001

 The Practical Solution course in the M. A. in Historical and Sustainable Architecture focuses on both the practice and design of adaptive reuse of historic buildings.
 As well as design and planning issues, the course will consider technical issues, including communication through visual media and aspects related to the conservation and reuse of historic properties.Through the study of individual case studies during the semester students will examine solutions that have been arrived at including design and planning issues as well as aspects of the client’s brief.